rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 </VirtualHost>
 ```

-Note that the "AllowOverride All" above, allows the `.htaccess` (directory specific security) file to work.
+Note that the "AllowOverride All" above allows the `.htaccess` (directory-specific security) file to work.

 Go ahead and link the configuration file into sites-enabled, but do not start web services as yet: